 “We need to rely on parents observing signs that prompt a visit to the doctor or maternal

 Healthy Young Eyes forum

-Dr Staffieri and research optometrist Dr Srujana Sahebjada will share their top tips for keeping an eye on babies’ and children’s eye health at CERA’s Healthy Young Eyes online community forum from 8-8.45pm on Thursday 12 August.
+Watch Dr Staffieri and research optometrist Dr Srujana Sahebjada share their top tips for keeping an eye on babies’ and children’s eye health at CERA’s recent Healthy Young Eyes online community forum.